michaeljones/on-commit-messages/README.md

 Personally, I think of the limits as soft limits.
 If I have to sacrifice clarity to get the subject line to 50 characters then I'll happily use 55-60 characters instead.
 If I'm pasting in example code or a URL to the commit message body then I won't worry if those lines exceed 72 characters.

-Due to the expectation that the body text is wrapped to 72 characters, most user interfaces will not attempt to wrap the content of the commit messages themselves.
-If they do, it can interfere with user formatting.
-As they don't, it is best to wrap them yourself, or ideally have your editor do it, to avoid unreadably long lines.

 ## Creating Commit Messages